|

 andropause can be highly effective and beneficial.
 It's not

-for every man, of course, even those who show symptoms may
+man, of course, even those who show symptoms may have other

-have other health problems at the root of it all.
-Still you
+health problems at the root of it all.
+Still you should

-should discuss with your doctor if you would be a good
+your doctor if you would be a good candidate for

 In various